Joze01/RentaCars/README.md

-SET UP PROJECT
+TO SET UP PROJECT

 FPDF  http://www.fpdf.org/

 Download XAMPP FOR APACHE AND MYSQL SERVER https://www.apachefriends.org/es/index.html

 1. clone repository into your apache php server
 2. Load data base located at bdd/rental.sql
-3. change the conexion to your mysql server: model/Conexion.php
+3. change the connection  to your mysql server: model/Conexion.php
 4. Go into localhost/RentaCars/view/
 5. Enjoy

+TO CHANGE THE PDF CONTENT

+1. Go to RentaCars\view\fpdf181\generator\pdf.php
+2. for page 1: change function "CustomerArea" at line 58
+3. for page 2: change function "Pagina2" at line 373
+4.